sarasg89/feed-the-foodie/README.md

 We used [Tailwind](https://tailwindcss.com/docs/installation) to style this page and use their documentation for guidance.

 In order to use the TripAdvisor API, we had to set up a CORS proxy on GCP following [this](https://github.com/taichunmin/gcf-cors-anywhere) tutorial.
+To summarize, the Google Cloud Function runs our code without needing a server, because Google creates it for us, runs the code and closes the server immediately.

 The original repo for this project can be found [here](https://github.com/MohammadKouchaki/Feed-the-foodie).
 The owner of this repo is no longer part of the project so it had to be cloned here in order to deploy the application.
 Please refer to the original repo for commit and branch history.